 - 2 ½ cups whole milk

-- 1 jalapeño pepper, seeds removed and diced (about ¼ cup)
+- 1 jalapeño pepper seeds removed and diced (about ¼ cup)

-- ½ small onion, diced (about ¼ cup)
+- ½ small onion diced (about ¼ cup)

-- 1 ½ tsp Worcestershire sauce
+- 1 ½ teaspoon Worcestershire sauce

-- ¾ tsp dry mustard
+- ¾ teaspoon dry mustard

-- ½ tsp black pepper
+- ½ teaspoon black pepper

-- ¼ tsp salt
+- ¼ teaspoon salt

-- ½ cup butter, melted
+- ½ cup butter melted

-- 2 cups honey cereal flakes, crushed
+- 2 cups honey cereal flakes crushed

 - Place 4 slices of bread on the based of a buttered 9” x 9” oven safe casserole dish.
 Use an additional 2 slices of bread to fill in any gaps in the base.

-No. 2 | Layer the peameal bacon slices on top of the bread.
+- Layer the peameal bacon slices on top of the bread.
 Then sprinkle the grated cheese evenly on top of the bacon.
 Cover with the remaining bread to make a “casserole sandwich.”

 - In a large mixing bowl, whisk together the eggs, milk, Worcestershire sauce, dry mustard, pepper, salt, jalapeño peppers, and onion.
 Pour the mixture over the entire casserole, cover and let sit in the refrigerator overnight, or up to two days.